 - 4-6 cups ice (depending on how cold the other ingredients are)

-Put it all in the blender in that order (so the honey at the bottom gets dissolved) and tell that blender to make you a smoothie!
-The consistency should be like a thick milkshake.
+Put the first four ingredients in the blender and give it a whirl, so the honey gets dissolved.
+Then add the bananas and ice and tell that blender to make you a smoothie!
+The consistency should be like a thick milkshake (adjust ice accordingly).
 Pour into rocks glasses and add 1 TBSN of a good dark rum floater (don't skimp - this drink deserves a good rum!).
 We like Brugal Extra Viejo or Ron del Barrilito Tres Estrallas.
 Finally, thank God for bananas, rum, and blenders, and carry on!

 Before long it will be October when the air and water starts to cool a little.
 Then November and December, it's only 83F instead of 90+, and we're loving the weather all over again.
 And by then we'll be back into high season when everything is open, all the people are back, and the joint is hoppin'.
 It's the circle of life, Simba.
 Enjoy slow season, it definitely won't last.